What is Dolby Vision?

 As mentioned previously, Dolby Vision uses very large colour volumes with luminance levels ranging from 0.0 (absolute black) to up to 10,000 nits and wider colour gamuts such as Rec.
 2020.
-Since current display devices are unable to support the full extent of this range, each Dolby Vision display maps in real time from this large-input colour volume to the colour volume of the actual display device.
+Since current display devices are unable to support the full extent of this range, each Dolby Vision display maps in real time from this large-input colour volume to the colour volume of the actual display device using dynamic metadata.
 This process preserves as much of the fidelity of the colour volume of the original source as possible.
 It’s this approach that gives Dolby Vision its advantage over HDR10.

 What are the real visual differences between HDR10 and Dolby Vision?